Frank McLintock: Later and personal life

-McLintock found success as an after dinner speaker, and as a pundit for BBC Radio and at Sky Sports where he spent 12 years working with Rodney Marsh, George Best and Clive Allen.
+McLintock found success as an after-dinner speaker, and as a pundit for BBC Radio and at Sky Sports, where he spent 12 years working with Rodney Marsh, George Best and Clive Allen.
 He also worked as a sports agent in the 1990s.
-In 2000, he helped form and began running H&M Security Services Ltd, with two partners, a company providing private security for a wealth of blue chip clients, only resigning as a Director in 2019 on the death of his wife.
+In 2000, he helped form and began running H&M Security Services Ltd, with two partners, a company providing private security for a wealth of blue chip clients, only resigning as a director in 2019 on the death of his wife.

-He maintained his love of Arsenal with a corporate box at Highbury, upgrading, when they moved across the railway tracks to the Emirates Stadium, the former captain is recognised as a true club supporter.
-He was an astute businessman, buying a pub, and became an investor in prime residential property originally in his playing days his interest continued and he focused on the buy-to-let sector.
+He bought a pub, and became an investor in prime residential property originally in his playing days his interest continued and he focused on the buy-to-let sector.

 From 1963 to 2019, McLintock was married to Barbara Warner, a native of Leicester.
 The couple had four sons.

-He has written two autobiographies, the first, That's The Way The Ball Bounces in 1969 and subsequently, True Grit in 2006.
+He has written two autobiographies: That's The Way The Ball Bounces in 1969 and True Grit in 2006.